Websoft9Archive/ansible-gitlab/docs/else-faq.md

 Omnibus GitLab use the PostgreSQL Peer Authentication mode for local connection, no username and pssword

+#### What is the default port for cloning gitlab Projects Using SSH?

+Default port is 22

 #### Is there a web-base GUI database management tools?

 No